andrewsadowski/total-shot/README.md

 # total-shot

 This application parses a text file with URLs, separated by linebreaks, and takes fullview screenshots of them.
-The screenshots are outputted to a output/ directory.
+The screenshots are outputted to a output/ directory (by default a total-shot/ directory is created on your desktop).

 ## Getting Started

 Compile all URLs you want screenshots of into a text file, separated by line-breaks and name the file url.txt.
+Make sure there aren't empty lines!

 ### Prerequisites